DAY 1

 the woodcarvings and the town of Peguche where textiles are woven

 in old-fashioned shuttle looms.
-Evening meals and hotel accommodation at:
+Evening meals and hotel accommodation at Otavalo

 DAY 4 (B)